-Co-requisite for CG79 Bachelor of Social Work is SOWK12008 Theories of change for Professional Practice 1
+Co-requisite SOWK12008 Theories of Change for Professional Practice 1

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).